 Hurt is usually caused by something that has already happened… something in the past.
 When we are hurt, we feel vulnerable and open to more hurt.
 This is especially true of people who are very sensitive.
-Believe it or not, even men can be sensitive.
 For many people, anger is an automatic defense mechanism to protect against hurt.
-When I get angry at someone, it tends to erect a wall between us and then I can hide behind that wall.
 The unhealthy expression of anger produces distance between individuals, and many feel safer with that distance.

 Frustration is an emotion that takes place in the present.
 We can become frustrated by blocked goals or desires, or by unmet expectations.
 Frequently, the things that lead to the greatest frustrations have one main characteristic… they really aren’t that important.

 Fear is an emotion that tends to focus on things in the future.
 Many people associate fear with vulnerability and weakness.
 Some people, especially men, find it more comfortable to express anger than fear and so many respond to situations in which they are anxious or afraid by getting angry.